 Marjorie’s Fund envisions a world where all people with type 1 diabetes are thriving.

 The mission of Marjorie’s Fund is to empower type 1 diabetes adults living in resource-poor settings to not only survive, but to effectively manage their diabetes and to thrive.

-To fulfill this mission, Marjorie’s Fund develops and implements programs that focus on three areas: education, healthcare access, and economic empowerment.
+To fulfill this mission, Marjorie’s Fund develops and implements programs that focus on three areas: healthcare access, diabetes education, and economic empowerment.

 To support income generation projects, vocational training and partnerships with international groups to bring income directly back to patients, so patients with type 1 diabetes have the means for sustainable access to the diabetes testing and treatment supplies which are essential to improved qualified of life and longer life expectancy